How do you fix droopy eyelids or bags under your eyes?

 Frequently Asked Questions

-The operation itself takes between one and two hours.
+The procedure will take between one to two hours.

 How will I feel afterwards?